jseok1/sph-fluid-sim/README.md

 Z-index sort is useful for reordering particles themselves or in a finite domain.

+SoA should help because more writes can be coalesced together?

 SESPH
 for each particle i do
     compute density